shchopraUCSD/ECE260B_Project/single_core/notes.md

 ## Single Core
 - using 2ns clock period instead of 1ns for single core synth/pnr/gls - we will do optimization by reducing to 1ns once dual core pnr is done (as per project instructions)
 - the normalization step shifts the sum (denomiantor) to the right by 7 bits. since this could cause a potential division by 0, 1 was added to the denominator for stability
+- did two synth runs - with and without SRAM.
+The with SRAM run is what we will use for reporting synth power, area, timing

 ## Dual Core
 - in dual core, use a req/ack interface for the individual sums. whoever is doing dual core RTL/TB needs to decide how the data movement happens